jbongard/TwitchPlaysLossFunction/README.md

 4. Sensor data is visualized in the 'root' matrix.

 5. The robot's body parts are colorized; sensor columns are shown in matching colors.

+## To do list:

+1. See if you can colorize the vertical axis of the raw sensor data.

+2. Visualize 'sensor' data drawn from a file.

+3. Create and left and right sides of equations.

+4. Allow the typing in of equations.